-- Declare in the application program a variable of the new type; - Pass that variable as the argument to the se routine as in the following:
+- declare in the application program a variable of the new type; - pass that variable as the argument to the set routine as in the following:

-'''

-call p%set(smoother,info [,ilev, ilmax,pos])

-call p%set(solver,info [,ilev, ilmax,pos])
+call p%set(smoother,info [,ilev,ilmax,pos]) call p%set(solver,info [,ilev,ilmax,pos])

-'''

-• Link into the application executable the code implementing the various methods.
+• link the code implementing the various methods into the application executable.

-The new solver object is then dynamically included in the preconditioner structure, and will act as a mold to which the preconditioner will conform, even though the MLD2P4 library has not been modified to account for this new development.
+The new solver object is then dynamically included in the preconditioner structure, and acts as a mold to which the preconditioner will conform, even though the MLD2P4 library has not been modified to account for this new development.

-It is possible to define new values for the keyword WHAT in the set routines; if the library code does not recognize a keyword, it passes it down the composition hierarchy (levels containing smoothers containing solvers), so that it can be eventually caught by the new solver.
+It is possible to define new values for the keyword WHAT in the set routine; if the library code does not recognize a keyword, it passes it down the composition hierarchy (levels containing smoothers containing in turn solvers), so that it can be eventually caught by the new solver.